JohnBolger/FantasyFootballELO/README.md

 Mean Regression Rate (MRR):
 ![](Readme/mrr.PNG)

+In this equation, β is a value between 0 and 1 that regresses each rating to the mean at the beginning of each season.
 I got this idea from FiveThirtyEight’s NFL game predictions.
-In this equation, β is a value between 0 and 1 that regression each rating to the mean at the beginning of each season.

 https://fivethirtyeight.com/methodology/how-our-nfl-predictions-work/